Golf Tutorials

 3. Have a friend measure from the floor up to the distinct crease of your wrist (the one closer to your hand).
 Get a measurement for both wrists and use the average if they differ.

 Once you have this number, you can consult a WTF fitting chart (easily found online) to find your recommended length adjustment.
 Generally, a WTF of around 34 inches corresponds to a standard length club for men.
-Every inch you move away a in from that number typically prompts a half-inch change in club length.
-For example, a WTF of 36" would suggest a club a a half is an inch longer (+0.5"), while a WTF of 32" would suggest clubs that are an inch shorter (-1.0").
+Every inch you move away from that number typically prompts a half-inch change in club length.
+For example, a WTF of 36" would suggest a club that is a half-inch longer (+0.5"), while a WTF of 32" would suggest clubs that are an inch shorter (-1.0").

 Beyond the Tape Measure: Dynamic Fitting Considerations

 Static measurements are the starting line, not the finish line.
 How you actually swing the club - your “dynamic” motion - also plays a huge role.
-An expert feels from or fitter will use your static numbers and then watch your swing to make final adjustments.
+An expert fitter will use your static numbers and then watch your swing to make final adjustments.

 Here are a few things that can override the suggestions from a tape measure: